piit79/expense2fakturoid-py/README.md

 `expense2fakturoid-py` allows you to automatically import these documents into Fakturoid by parsing the PDF file.

+## Disclaimer
-## This is a work in progress

-While it seems to work well for the few invoices/receipts I tested, please keep in mind this is still a work in progress.
-If you encounter any problems, please file a GitHub issue!
+**This is a work in progress.** While it seems to work well for the few invoices/receipts I tested with, please consider this a beta-quality software.

+If you encounter any problems, please file a [GitHub issue](https://github.com/piit79/expense2fakturoid-py/issues).

 ## Getting started